Frequently Asked Questions

 What Is Atlantic Cape's Accreditation Status?

-Atlantic Cape's accreditation has been reaffirmed, per a decision by the Commission in March of 2008.
+Atlantic Cape's accreditation has been reaffirmed, per a decision by the Commission on November 12, 2013.

 What Has Atlantic Cape Done Since the 10 Year Visit?